 Toowoomba is known as ‘The Garden City’, and has a population of 117,083 (June 2017).
 Situated on the edge of the scenic Great Dividing Range, just one and a half hours west of Brisbane and only two hours from both the Gold and Sunshine Coasts, Toowoomba is an easy city to create a life in.
 There are great educational opportunities, family-friendly lifestyle options, a vibrant cultural and culinary scene, and mild climate.
 Glorious surf beaches or magnificent outback experiences are just a short drive away, and there are direct flights to many capital cities from Wellcamp Airport.

-The Darling Downs Hospital and Health Service (DDHHS) is an independent statutory body responsible for delivering public health services to approximately 300,000 people at 26 locations across a geographic area of 90,000 square kilometres, extending from Taroom in the north west to Texas on the Queensland/NSW border.
-Health services within the DDHHS region include a major hospital at Toowoomba, eight regional hospitals, eight rural community hospitals, six residential aged care facilities, three multipurpose health services, and five community outpatient clinics.
+Darling Downs Health (DDH) is an independent statutory body responsible for delivering public health services to approximately 300,000 people at 26 locations across a geographic area of 90,000 square kilometres, extending from Taroom in the north west to Texas on the Queensland/NSW border.
+Health services within the DDH region include a major hospital at Toowoomba, eight regional hospitals, eight rural community hospitals, six residential aged care facilities, three multipurpose health services, and five community outpatient clinics.
 Our culture is built around relationships and our community and we have a strong commitment to providing work-life balance initiatives, workplace diversity, innovation and professional development opportunities.